 And to see the last (or first) waterfall.

-Easily one of the best treks in the world…
+The Laugavegur Trail is easily one of the best treks in the world.

 How To Get To The Laugavegur Trail